-If you are in a car accident, your car insurance will almost certainly be involved.
+If you are in a car accident, your auto insurance will almost certainly be involved.
 It is at this moment when many people find out that they are not fully covered for the losses that they caused or sustained.
-Take a moment to read this article, then check your automobile insurance to make sure that you and your family are covered.
-If you have any questions, please do not hesitate to call me, attorney Chad Rankin, a partner at the personal injury law firm of Rankin & Gregory, LLC.
+Take a moment to read this article, then check your automobile insurance to make sure that you and your family are properly covered if you or your family are involved in an injury accident in Pennsylvania.
+If you have any questions, please do not hesitate to call me, Attorney Chad Rankin, a partner at the personal injury law firm of Rankin & Gregory, LLC.